rsucupira/Evolutionary-Optimization/README.md

 # Evolutionary-Optimization
-Notebooks using Evolutionary Algorithm in Python (DEAP)
+Notebooks using Evolutionary Algorithm in Python